StephenHanzlik/capstone-let-it-grow/README.md

 ## Multiple Languages and the Journey of Data

 Let it Grow utilizes many languages to get real time data to the browser, as such the data takes an interesting journey to get to the point where it is rendered in the DOM.
-The examples code shown below demonstrates aspects of this journey.
+The example code shown below is simplified to demonstrate aspects of this journey.

 Sensor readings are taken with **Arduino** code running on the Arduino Uno: